joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5792431/2024/09/25/blue-jackets-power-play-nhl-2024-25/

 **In Silicon Valley, a Rogue Plan to Alter the Climate**\
-`A pair of restless entrepreneurs are releasing pollutants in the sky to try to cool the planet.`\
+`A trio of restless entrepreneurs are releasing pollutants in the sky to try to cool the planet.`\
 https://nytimes.com/2024/09/25/climate/rogue-solar-geoengineering.html

 **Lawmakers Seek Inquiry of F.D.A.
 Device Chief’s Potential Conflicts**\